Quit using your CRM to manage applications

 Provide little to no additional information (Click to move forward)

 New lead created

 Generalized Application Project - End Goal: You Say Yes

-Require more than contact information to know if you’re even eligible
+Require more than basic contact information to determine eligibility

 Ask for large amounts of information, documentation, and clarification

 Move all information around internally between departments for review

 Multiple stakeholders weigh in on whether or not to say “yes”

 The end goal reversed!
 At the point where a new or existing client is ready to apply, you’re now working on a project with a team member who has little to no access to the same systems as your team.
 You’re having to relay information with PDF checklists, email threads that cover 5 topics, and phone calls that require additional follow-up via written communication.

 If you’re using your CRM to manage client interactions once the application work has begun, you're destined for headaches and lost leads.

 Regardless of your ability to quickly receive information and documentation, your CRM is not designed to facilitate interactive communications around key information with your client.

-They can’t efficiently identify bottlenecks in application processes over time because a CRM doesn't organize data in a manner that's useful for application processes.
+They can’t efficiently identify bottlenecks in application processes over time because a CRM doesn't organize data in a project management orientation that's useful for application processes.
 It’s not able to inform your client about internal tasks that may cause a delay, send personalized updates that are specific to the progress they’re making, provide real-time pipeline updates across multiple teams and products, or send a note to your client when it’s been a few days since you’ve heard from them.

 Every organization should have a CRM and use it on a regular basis, however, a purpose built solution for managing applications and client expectations goes beyond creating more efficiency.
 A solution designed from the ground up for client-centric project management will also increase capacity.